-- 1: POLIT 100, 101 - 2: HIST 100, 101, 107 (same as ANTHRO 107), 126 , 135 (same as RELIG 135), 137, 138, 139, 140 - Courses designated with one asterisk () may be counted in one area only. - Courses designated with a double asterisk () indicate that transfer credit may be limited by UC and/or CSU.
-Please consult with a counselor for further information. - 3.
-Students request official IGETC certification from the SBVC Records Office.
+- 1. Courses designated with one asterisk (\) may be counted in one area only. - Courses designated with a double asterisk (\\) indicate that transfer credit may be limited by UC and/or CSU.
+Please consult with a counselor for further information. - Students should request official IGETC certification from the SBVC Records Office.
 For students who have completed coursework at multiple campuses, the campus of last attendance prior to transfer to UC or CSU will certify the IGETC.
-San Bernardino Valley College (SBVC) will certify coursework from other campuses according to the IGETC list of the originating campus.
-Official transcripts from high school and other colleges and universities must be on file at the SBVC Records Office. - 4.
-Courses on this list are approved for Fall 2002 and beyond.
+SBVC will certify coursework from other campuses according to the IGETC list of the originating campus.
+Official transcripts from high school and other colleges and universities must be on file at the SBVC Records Office. - Courses completed at colleges and universities outside of the U.S.A. will not be permitted for IGETC certification, except for the Language Other than English requirement. - Courses on this list are approved for fall 2003 and beyond.
 SBVC courses not listed above may not be used for IGETC.